itusajja/icongallery/README.md

 - google analytics
 - sync all for the other two sites

+## To-Do

+- 2x versions on /search
+- filter styles on mobile for /search

 ## Jekyll

 Site runs on Jekyll.
 All jekyll assets are stored in the root with two exceptions which are unique to each project: `_data` and `_config.yml`